YellowAo/RowTrainingTracker/ANT-Android-SDKs/ANT+_Android_SDK/README.md

 > * Add R-R interval event to Heart Rate profile
 > * Change service title to "ANT+ Plugins Service'
 > * Change service icon to grey to show up better on both dark and light backgrounds
-> * Add command burst functionality to bike power
+> * Add command burst functionality to row power
 > * Changed calling new functions on old versions of the service to return FAIL_PLUGINS_SERVICE_VERSION instead of UNRECOGNIZED so apps can notify users appropriately
 > * Minor improvements to some function signatures and names to match profiles and common usages
 > <br>